 - We'd like to ban headphones during the race, but we know you'll just wear them anyway.
 For your own safety please keep the volume low and/or use 1 earbud only.

 Obey traffic marshals at all times and run on the side of the road as directed — on the shoulder (where there is a painted shoulder line, don't cross it; stay single file except to pass).
 This prevents road rage from local residents.

 - Every km is clearly marked, plus 1 mile, halfway, and 400m to go.

 - Aid stations are at 5.5k, 11k, 15k and 18.5k.
 Water and Gatorade and 1 portapotty at each station; and a portapotty close by.
 Medical support on course and at finish.

 - Print out and bring the Relay Instructions — it's for YOU.

 - ONLY THE FINAL RUNNER CROSSES THE FINISH LINE.
 Your teammates can cheer you on from the sidelines.
 Final runner wears the chip.

 - Exchanges are marked with yellow barricades.
-Drive only on the highway, do not drive along the smaller roads of the course!
+Drive only on the highway, do not clog up the smaller roads of the course!
 Signs on the highway will show you where to turn.